 “We would never dream of turning untrained therapists loose on needy patients, so why would we turn untrained supervisors loose on therapists who help those needy patients?” asks Watkins et. al.

-- Students should be familiar with at least 2 of the “big 5” modalities used most today (i.e. Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Motivational Interviewing, Marriage and Family Systems Therapy, and Eye Movement Desensitization and Reprocessing or EMDR).
+- You must be familiar with at least 2 of the “big 5” modalities currently most practiced (viz., Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Motivational Interviewing, Marriage and Family Systems Therapy, and Eye Movement Desensitization and Reprocessing (EMDR))

 Upon submission of all course assignments, including submission of the supervision recording tape/video, and following their review by the teaching team, students will receive a Certificate of Completion at the end of this course.

-Once payment is received, students will receive a license key and can begin their studies.
-Course content is varied and made up of lectures, viewings, demos, supplemental readings and professional/reflective exercises.
+Course content is varied and made up of lectures, videos, demonstrations, supplemental readings, and professional/reflective exercises.
 There are no tests or exams; however, there are assignments for each module, which must be completed and then submitted online.
-The assignments in each course do not have to be completed in one sitting but please note: you have a maximum of 16 weeks to complete your studies.
+The assignments in each module do not have to be completed in one sitting, but please note: you have a maximum of 16 weeks to complete your studies.
 We uphold a strict policy that we do not extend or re-open the software to you once your 16-week period of learning is up.
-Plan accordingly; if you will be away, you must catch up on your work.
-Please also note that in the event of cancellation, a $100 administration fee will be applied.
+Please plan accordingly: if you will be away, you must catch up on your work.

 What format are the courses in?